 Making Use of Others’ Manoeuvres

 Not only were the Spartans skilled at maneuvering, but they recognized and understood what others would do in battle.
 In particular, they recognized the tendency of all hoplite formations to edge toward the right during a fight.
 Even during their defeat at the First Battle of Mantinea, the Spartan king recognized the problems this was causing and tried to allow for it.

 At the Battle of the Nemea, the Spartans made use of this to their advantage.
 Deliberately pushing to the right, the Spartans sacrificed their left wing, allowing their allies to be attacked.
 Meanwhile, they wheeled their right back round and took the enemy in the flank, rolling them up and defeating them.

 Not Just Infantry

 The Spartan army consisted of more than just hoplite phalanxes.
 Cavalry, light troops, and even servants played a part on the battlefield; the latter carrying away the wounded to allow swift retreats when needed.
 As in most of the Greek warfare, these troops seem to have played a peripheral, supporting role.
-They created the circumstances that allowed the hoplites to bring their weight to bear safely.
+They created the circumstances that allowed the oplites to bring their weight to bear safely.